 Example 1: Exact match

-The formula in H6 to lookup year based on an exact match of movie title is:
+The formula in H6 to lookup year based on an exact match of the movie title is:

 =VLOOKUP(H4,B5:E9,2,FALSE) // FALSE = exact match